-Essential tremor is faster than the tremor of Parkinson's
+- Essential tremor is faster than the tremor of Parkinson's disease.

-essential tremor but usually have no effect on tremor caused by Parkinson's
+- Small amounts of alcohol can reduce an essential tremor.
+But they usually have no effect on tremor caused by Parkinson's disease.